Anthony and Steve B

 - Making video calls.
-If you have a PC or laptop with a webcam, or a smartphone like an iPhone or Samsung Galaxy S3, you should already be able to make video calls.
+If you have a PC or laptop with a webcam, or a smartphone like an iPhone or Samsung Galaxy S, you should already be able to make video calls.

-There's also a plethora of apps available, from drawing to games, to work-based programs like Word and Excel.
-But although tablets are capable of running mutliple apps, their biggest use is entertainment on the go.
+There's also a plethora of apps available, from drawing to games, to work-based programs like Word and Excel, though they're mostly used for entertainment and social media.

 What size screen do I need?

-Tablets come in a range of screen sizes, and though smaller 7in tablets tend to be more convenient for carrying around, larger 9in+ screens can be better for typing or watching videos so size really depends on what you'll be using it for.
+Tablets come in a range of screen sizes, and though smaller 7-inch tablets tend to be more convenient for carrying around, larger 9 or 10-inch screens can be better for typing or watching videos so size really depends on what you'll be using it for.

 Think about how you'll use your tablet before deciding which is best.
-And look at prices too - smaller tablets tend to be a bit cheaper.
+And look at prices too, as smaller tablets tend to be a lot cheaper.

-It's important to note screen size is measured from corner to corner, diagonally.
+It's important to note screen size is measured diagonally from corner to corner.

 How much storage space do I need?

-Storage space is measured in megabytes (MB) and gigabytes (GB).
+Storage is measured in megabytes (MB) and gigabytes (GB).
 There are 1,024MB in 1GB.

-A wi-fi only model can only connect online with a wireless internet signal.
-A model with wi-fi and data (either 3G or 4G) can connect to wireless and mobile internet signals.
-The price difference between a wi-fi only model and a model with 3G/4G data can be up to £100.
+Meanwhile, a tablet with WiFi and data (either 3G or 4G) can connect to both wireless and mobile internet signals.
+Yet the price difference between a WiFi only model and a model with 3G/4G connectivity can be £100 or more.

-So if you don't need an instant web connection when out and about, and are happy to use free wi-fi hotspots, it pays to go for a wi-fi only device.
-There are thousands of wi-fi hotspots around the UK, many of which are free.
+So, if you don't need an instant web connection when out and about, and are happy to use free WiFi hotspots, it pays to go for a WiFi only device.
+There are WiFi hotspots everywhere, many of which are free.
 Read our Free Wireless Internet guide for more info.

-Yet if you travel a lot and want an "always on" connection, a 3G (or 4G) model, which uses a mobile internet signal to get you online, is the only option.
+Yet if you travel a lot and want an 'always on' connection, the only option's a 3G (or 4G) model, which uses a mobile signal to get you online.

 Is a tablet right for me?